mjhassan/connectfour/README.md

 - Implemented using Swift 4.1 on Xcode 9.2
 - There is only one 3rd Party library, [SVProgressHUD](https://github.com/SVProgressHUD/SVProgressHUD), is intergrate using Cocoapod just to demonstrate 3rd Party integration capability.
 - Project is testable.
 You can use XCTest, which already included in project, or use Quick and Nimble.
-- Blinkist service has been implemented to fetch game configuration for each game.
+- *company_name* service has been implemented to fetch game configuration for each game.
 - The project has plugin feture to connect with AI game engine.
 Implement your game engine to select a column and call `func makeMove(in column: Int)` in `GameViewModel` class.
 There are couple of changes will be needed to integrte with game engine, but it has ability to be integrated.

 ## Installation